-This protest followed the of an open letter, co-signed by over 130 academics and organizations such as Oxfam, Greenpeace, and 350.org.
+This protest followed the release of an open letter, co-signed by over 130 academics and organizations such as Oxfam, Greenpeace, and 350.org.
 Addressed to EU leadership, the letter criticized fossil fuel subsidies for distorting energy demand and perpetuating reliance on polluting energy sources, while undermining European energy security.
 The signatories emphasized that these subsidies are incompatible with the EU's environmental targets and contribute to the global climate crisis, particularly impacting vulnerable communities.

 UCJ advocates for the elimination of environmentally harmful subsidies across the EU by 2025, aligning with the Paris Agreement and the objectives outlined in the 8th Environmental Action Programme.
 They express concern over the EU's ongoing support for the fossil fuel industry, which they argue raises doubts about the commitment to effective climate action.
 UCJ's Paolo Destilo highlighted the need for binding citizens' assemblies, suggesting that randomly selected citizens, informed by scientists, could better represent societal interests compared to career politicians.